ypmn/kops/README.md

 # And wait for atleast 20 mins to get up the k8s cluster and below the command to know the status of installation

 kops validate cluster mycluster.abc.com --yes

-# Now here we need to generate ssh key and below are the process

-ssh-keygen

 Note : Now It will list of the commands carefully run  to add a pubclic key to master node for ssh to master execute that command